 Robin Chapple was first elected to the Western Australian Legislative Council on February 10, 2001.
-He is the first member of the Greens (WA)(link is external)ever elected for the vast Mining and Pastoral Region.
+He was is the first member of the Greens (WA)(link is external)ever elected for the vast Mining and Pastoral Region.
 In the State Election of 6 September 2008 Robin was re-elected for the region and has retained the seat in both the 2013 and 2017 elections.
-With a background in engineering, Aboriginal community development, local government, nuclear and mining issues, Robin is well placed to represent the diverse communities of Mining and Pastoral.
+He retired from Parliament at the 2021 election.

 With a background in engineering, Aboriginal community development, local government, and mining, Robin Chapple is well qualified to represent the vast Mining and Pastoral Region.
 Chief among his concerns are the controversial Browse LNG development proposed for James Price Point north of Broome, uranium mines planned for the Goldfields, brown coal extraction and fracking projected for the Kimberley, Indigenous health and housing and the occupational health and safety of miners throughout the state.

 Robin was born in the United Kingdom and migrated to Australia in 1974.
 In the 1970s and 1980s he worked in various Aboriginal communities in the Northern Territory and for the Water Authority and BHP in Port Hedland.
 He was a Port Hedland Town Councillor for seven years and chaired the 1988 inaugural North West Games, the largest regional games ever held in Australia.
 He was co-founder of L.E.A.F.
 (Local Environment Affinity Force) and took an active role in paper recycling, tree planting and providing comment on developments proposed for the region.